arnabganguly/HDInsighthivemigration/README.md

 ## Lab

-This lab is a simulation of a real migration and will consist of the following steps.
+This lab is a simulation of a real migration and will consist of the following steps in sequence.

 1. Create an HDInsight Hadoop 3.6 cluster.
 2. Create test data in the HDInsight 3.6 cluster.
 We use TPCDS data here.